-- Market Value: This is your taxing authority’s best guess at your property’s fair market value: what it would sell for if someone made an offer on it tomorrow.
+- Market Value: This is your taxing authority’s best guess at your property’s fair market value – what it would sell for if someone made an offer on it tomorrow.
 It’s calculated using public and privileged information about your property.
 Factors that affect your home’s market value include its location, valuations on comparable properties sold recently nearby (“comps”), recent additions or upgrades, and general condition.
-As the most subjective factor in property tax calculations, market value is central to most property tax assessment appeals.
+The most subjective factor in property tax calculations, market value is central to most property tax assessment appeals.

 - Assessment Ratio: The assessment ratio can range from 0 to 1.
 Think of it as a discount to fair market value.
-In many jurisdictions, the assessment ratio is high: 0.9 or greater.
-In others, it’s quite low: 0.2 to 0.4.
+In many jurisdictions, the assessment ratio is high – 0.9 or greater.
+In others, it’s quite low – 0.2 to 0.4.
 Some states have laws that preempt dramatic changes to local assessment ratios or establish uniform ratios across jurisdictions.
 Others impose more complex rules that effectively limit assessment ratio increases.
-For instance, New York state law limits “the growth in annual levy…to the lesser of 2 percent or the Consumer Price Index (CPI), subject to certain limited exceptions and adjustments” outside the five boroughs of New York City, according to New York State Department of Taxation and Finance Publication 1000.
-Assessment ratios often vary by property type as well – for instance, commercial or agricultural property may have a lower assessment ratio than residential property.
+For instance, New York State law limits “the growth in annual levy … to the lesser of 2 percent or the Consumer Price Index (CPI), subject to certain limited exceptions and adjustments” outside the five boroughs of New York City.
+Assessment ratios often vary by property type as well.
+For instance, commercial or agricultural property may have a lower assessment ratio than residential property.

 - Property Tax Exemptions: Exemptions reduce assessed taxable value for select homeowner groups.
-Common exemptions cover homesteads (primary residences), senior citizens (often with means testing to exclude high-income seniors), disabled homeowners, active-duty servicemembers and veterans, households falling below set low-income thresholds, energy efficient home improvements, and certain other renovations and upgrades.
+Common exemptions cover homesteads (primary residences), senior citizens (often excluding high-income seniors), disabled homeowners, active-duty service members and veterans, households falling below set low-income thresholds, energy-efficient home improvements, and certain other renovations and upgrades.